ibericoalex/iberico-hangman/README.md

     ![welcome-screen](./documentation/welcome-screen.png)

 - **Main Menu**
     - The game starts with a main menu that allows users to start the game, view the rules, or exit.
-Worth mentioning, random selected welcome sentence with User's name from the following below options:
+Worth mentioning, random selected welcome sentences with user's name from the following below options:
     1. Let's have some fun, {username}!
     2. Ready to guess, {username}?
     3. Can you beat the game, {username}?